colinhacks/zod/README.md

 #### Validating during transform

 The `.transform` method can simultaneously validate and transform the value.
-This is often simpler and less duplicative than chaining `refine` and `validate`.
+This is often simpler and less duplicative than chaining `transform` and `refine`.

 As with `.superRefine`, the transform function receives a `ctx` object with a `addIssue` method that can be used to register validation issues.